Cigarette to blame for fire at senior living facility, Rogers fire chief says

 The sprinkler system in the room helped confine the fire until firefighters arrived, he said.

-Crews called for additional backup and resources after initial arrival because of high risk due to the low mobility of residents, he said.
+Crews called for additional backup and resources after their initial arrival because of high risk due to the low mobility of the residents, he said.

 The Police Department blocked traffic and helped with evacuation at the scene of the fire, according to Keith Foster, public information officer.